Adelaide Zoo: Current focus

 The zoo has a particular focus on species from the Gondwana "supercontinent" which later broke up into South America, India, Africa, Australia and South East Asia.
 The botanic similarities between the regions are featured in the zoo's main exhibits, which include a South East Asian Rainforest, and Australian Rainforest Wetlands walk-through aviary.
-The South East Asian precinct combines Malayan tapir and dusky leaf monkeys in a shared exhibit together.
+The South East Asian precinct combined Malayan tapir (the last zoo in Australia to keep them, until 2026) and dusky leaf monkeys in a shared exhibit together.
 Other exhibits are immersed next to each-other such as those for northern white-cheeked gibbons and siamangs on neighbouring rainforest lake islands.
 Pygmy hippopotamuses, mandrills and eastern black-and-white colobuses are amongst the African species conserved by the zoo.

 The South East Asia Exhibit called Immersion was built in two parts.
 The first part was finished in 1995 which gave exhibits to animals such as siamangs and sun bears (the latter no longer held by the zoo).
 In late 2006 most of part two was finished which gave exhibits to Sumatran orangutans, siamangs and Sumatran tigers.
 There is also a large walk-through aviary which takes visitors past the two gibbon islands towards the tiger enclosures.

 Adelaide Zoo has long been recognised for its impressive bird collection, but Australia's strict importation and quarantine laws make it unlikely that many exotic species will sustain genetically viable populations, a problem experienced by all zoos in the region.
 Importation of birds from overseas has been restricted in Australia since 1943, meaning additions to the exotic bird collection can only come from animals bred in the region or seized illegal imports, such as their hyacinth macaw specimen on exhibit.
 There are similar restrictions on acquiring many mammal species in Australia.

 The zoo also has a focus on educational programs.
 There is a selection of "get to know the zoo" type of tours, a large "children's zoo" area, and from April 2009, an educational area for secondary school students and their teachers.
 Schools can hire the facility and groups can sleep there, with a member from the zoo supervising.
 Also, a new educational area called the Envirodome opened in April 2009.
 Night walks, tours and animal research can be done.
 More information on the educational programs can be found on the zoo's web site.
 The education building in the northeast corner of the zoo replaced the old ape grottos.

 The zoo has continued to modernise, emphasizing immersive habitats that reflect natural ecosystems.
 Recent upgrade plans include improved enclosures for African, Asian and South American animals at the zoo as well as Australian native animals; as well as expanded breeding programs for native species like the Western swamp tortoise.
 The zoo also supports global conservation through initiatives aiding numerous endangered species.